imdavidy/planner/README.md

 After having Postgresql installed, please run db-init.sh to create DB for testing.
 - run `npm i` for modules.
 - run `npm run build && npm run dev` for client side app.
+- run `bash db-init.sh` to create database if not exist.
 - run `node server/index.js` for db and backend.

 ps. some structures were left inplace for possible future use;